fedesecco/chrome-extension-show-data-attributes-for-testing/README.md

-# Browser extension: Show data attributes
+# Chrome extension 'Show data attributes for testing'

+Chrome extensions for developers and testers who want to easily see data attributes for testing directly on the page.

 ![ninja-hidden](img/icon_64_hide.png)
 ![ninja-visible](img/icon_64_show.png)

-Show data attributes on page:
+Extension can show data attributes:

 1. `data-cy`
 2. `data-test`